Borouge Data Protection Notice

 • Right to Data Portability: Right to request for the transfer of the personal data in machine readable formats to other data controllers;

-You should contact our Data Protection Officer if you wish to inquire about the rights you may have in relation to your personal data and/or if you wish to exercise any rights in relation to your personal data.
+You should contact our data protection officer if you wish to inquire about the rights you may have in relation to your personal data and/or if you wish to exercise any rights in relation to your personal data.

 12. Contact us

-To contact us in order to exercise any of your rights in relation to your data, to enquire on any aspect of this Data Privacy Notice or your personal data, or provide us with any feedback, please contact our Data Protection Officer by sending an email to email@example.com.
+To contact us in order to exercise any of your rights in relation to your data, to enquire on any aspect of this Data Protection Notice or your personal data, or provide us with any feedback, please contact our Data Protection Officer by sending an email to email@example.com.

 • Your full name and contact information; and